Are you ready to enter the wonderful world of freshly grilled steaks and badass rack of ribs?

 The only thing I don't like about this grill is the usage of several plastic components but with its cheap price point, they are still acceptable.

 Factors to Consider When Buying a Gas Grill

-Before you choice your best gas grill under 300$, first it's important to consider some of the main factors when it comes to picking the right product for your needs and preferences.
+Before you make your choice, first it's important to consider some of the main factors when it comes to picking the right product for your needs and preferences.

 The first thing to consider when picking and probably one of the most important one, is the size.
 The consideration for the "Size" factor is separated into two parts.

 First, is the size you have find to put your grill.
 You need to have in mind that if you don't have a big, spacious yard, then you probably pick a small, compact product.

 Second, is the size of the grill and how much are you planning to cook at once.
 Will you be cooking just a few burgers and meat for yourself or you need a 4-burner grill which will cook food for a group of friends and family.
 In most of the cases, a 4-burner grill is the most used one.
 You can decide to only use 1 or 2 burner when you are alone and use the full power only when you really need it.